 Shark cartilage is made from powdered shark skeleton.
 Sharks have no true bone.
 Their

-Ingredients in shark cartilage include the following:
+Ingredients in shark cartilage include:

 Medically valid uses